- About Kyogle & District

 Kyogle Council currently operates two landfill sites at Kyogle and Woodenbong and two waste transfer stations at Bonalbo and Mallanganee.
 At present the Kyogle Landfill site receives up to 95% of all waste generated by the Kyogle community including that waste received by the Mallanganee and Bonalbo Waste Transfer Stations while the remainder is received at the Woodenbong Landfill.
 An active recycling program is continuing to reduce the quantity of waste received at these facilities.

-Please note: Council's landfills and transfer stations are CLOSED on ALL PUBLIC HOLIDAYS and Council's union picnic day which is normally held on the first Tuesday in November of each year.
+Please note: Council's landfills and transfer stations are CLOSED on ALL PUBLIC HOLIDAYS and Council's union picnic day.

 Kyogle Garbage Depot